amolinari94/RangeMap/README.md

 1. Create a class and make sure ARange, RangeKey and RangeMap are in the same directory, or imported into your project.
  ![image](Picture0.png)

 2. Instantiate a new RangeMap object and add your range start, range end, and the value or object you want that range of numbers to point to.
-(RangeMap also has an alternate constructor that takes an ARange object, and a value, so the keys can be generated anonymously inside the RangeMap, or elsewhere.
+RangeMap also has an alternate constructor that takes two parameters - an ARange object and a value - so the keys can be generated anonymously inside the RangeMap or elsewhere.
  ![image](Picture1.png)